Passeriformes / Leiothrichidae / Pterorhinus

 Distribution & Habitat

-Range extends across South and Southeast Asia including Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Thailand and Vietnam.
+Found in Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Thailand, and Vietnam.
 Introduced to Hawaii.
-Inhabits subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
+Natural habitats include subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.

 Behavior & Ecology